DAmesberger/sc-im.nvim/README.md

 # sc-im.nvim - Edit Markdown tables in sc-im

-`sc-im.nvim` is a Neovim plugin designed to seamlessly integrate with [sc-im](https://github.com/andmarti1424/sc-im), a terminal spreadsheet calculator, to edit Markdown tables.
+`sc-im.nvim` is a Neovim plugin written in Lua designed to seamlessly integrate with [sc-im](https://github.com/andmarti1424/sc-im), a terminal spreadsheet calculator, to edit Markdown tables.
 Its core feature is that it can generate and link the native sc file to the Markdown table.
 That allows to retain formatting and formulas upon reopening (see Options).